 - Reusable and automated

 Enterprise leadership needs a chatbot strategy that connects with existing content assets.
-And the best way to approach this strategy is with a master content model (MCM).
+The best way to approach this strategy is with a Master Content Model™ (MCM).

 With an MCM, we can associate any piece of content in an enterprise’s CMS that’s considered an article with a content “type” we’ll call “Article.”
 Within those types, content can be broken up into distinct and purposeful elements.
 The elements of the content type Article may include cover image, headline, subhead, body, pull quote, and author.